-The Botanical Society of the British Isles offers a limited number of grants for those wishing to improve their identification skills in order to progress their career and/or recording activities.
+The Botanical Society of Britain and Ireland offers a limited number of grants for those wishing to improve their identification skills in order to progress their career and/or recording activities.
 Each grant is worth up to £200 and will be paid to the application on completion of the course.

 To apply, please download the form from http://www.bsbi.org.uk/training.html

 The British Lichen Society makes small bursaries available for members of the Society needing financial support to attend lichen courses and field meetings.
 Application should be made to

 the President for consideration for a grant through the Wallace-Burnett-Gilbert fund at least six weeks before the date of the course.

 Information about the Society, and how to join, can be found on its website:

 Biological Recording in Scotland & Glasgow Natural History Society